renzocarara/renzocarara/README.md

 I'm Renzo Carara, a **junior full stack web developer**.<br>
 I'm really interested in _coding_ and _web technologies_ and I'm trying to increase my IT knowledge.<br>
-I'm aspiring to become a skilled software web developer.<br>
+I'm striving to become a skilled software web developer.<br>

 <details>
   <summary>Some other facts about me</summary>